arkhn/fhir-river/README.md

 2. Create the configuration for kafka-connect  (See Kafka Connect section below).

+3. Play with it:

+- MIMIC / JDBC Source Connector (postgreSQL):

-3. Play with it: run the script to create some records in the MIMIC db: `python test/create_records_db.py` (ugly script, but it works fine just to test that it works)
+Run the script to create some records in the MIMIC db: `python test/create_records_db.py` (ugly script, but it works fine just to test that it works)
 You can see in the logs of the `fhir_consumer` container the message and its topic.
 You can check inside the MIMIC DB that your record has been created (check config in the script - WIP)

+- SFTPCsvSource Connector

+Run the script to create some .csv file in the SFTP server: `python test/create_file_stfp.py` (ugly script, but it works fine just to test that it works)

 4. Play with it: in the script `fhir_consumer/src/main.py`, edit the function `process_event` to do whatever you want!
+(make sure that the consumer has suscribed to the right topics defined in the config.json files in `fhir_consumer/src/main.py:9` in the variable `TOPICS`.

 ## Avro Consumer